giorgikarkashadze/Image-Search-Engine/README.md

 # Image-Search-Engine
-You can find any type of images, I crated it with HTML,CSS,JS using API
+You can find any type of images, I created it with HTML,CSS,JS using API